-proGlreg city Analysis Area and availability of data FRC Dortmund A 22 km2 area surrounding the LL area, mainly containing Huckarde neighbourhood (West), the port (East), parts of the neighbourhoods Westerfilde, Deusen, Innenstadt Nord, Dorstfeld and Union quarter (see Fig. 3).
-FRC Turin The Mirafiori District with 11.49 km 2 contiguous area in the south of the Turin city (see Fig. 8).
+proGlreg city Analysis Area and availability of data FRC Dortmund A 22 km2 area surrounding the LL area, mainly containing Huckarde neighbourhood (West), the port (East), parts of the neighbourhoods Westerfilde, Deusen, Innenstadt Nord, Dorstfeld and Union quarter (see Figure 3).
+FRC Turin The Mirafiori District with 11.49 km 2 contiguous area in the south of the Turin city (see Figure 8).
 In the Turin case, the Analysis Area and the LL overlap.
-FRC Zagreb The local census districts Sesvetska Sopnica, Novi Jelkovec, and parts of the districts Staro Brestje and Centar in Sesvete (see Fig. 11).
-FC Cascais - Provisional identification The Urban Regeneration Area has been defined as a 0.42km2 area encompass the localities of Tires, Matarraque and Zambujal, that belong to the parish of São Domingos de Rana. (see SWOT Maps in Chapter 7.4 FC Cluj Metropolitan Area - Provisional identification The Urban Regeneration Area has been delineated as a corridor along the Somes River and Railway in Cluj-Napoca, crossing the whole city in its densest area.
-The Analysis Area has consequently cover the municipality of Cluj-Napoca of 179 km2 (see SWOT Maps in Chapter 7.5 and Fig. 15).
+FRC Zagreb The local census districts Sesvetska Sopnica, Novi Jelkovec, and parts of the districts Staro Brestje and Centar in Sesvete (see Figure 11).
+FRC Ningbo The district level represents Haishu, the county-level district under the jurisdiction of Ningbo city in Zhejiang Province of the People's Republic of China.
+Haishu district covers a large 595.5 km2 contiguous area.
+At its easternmost part, the Moon Lake Street represents the LL Analysis Area (2.07 km2, see Figure 13) Within it, the LL (Moon Lake Park) covers ca. 28 hectares (0.28km2) (Figure 14) FC Cascais - Provisional identification The Urban Regeneration Area has been defined as a 0.42 km2 area encompass the localities of Tires, Matarraque and Zambujal, that belong to the parish of São Domingos de Rana. (see SWOT Maps in Chapter 7.4) FC Cluj Metropolitan Area - Provisional identification The Urban Regeneration Area has been delineated as a corridor along the Somes River and Railway in Cluj-Napoca, crossing the whole city in its densest area.
+The Analysis Area has consequently covered the municipality of Cluj-Napoca of 179 km2 (see SWOT Maps in Chapter 7.5 and Figure 17).
 There is a considerable difference in size in what concerns the Analysis Area between this partner and the rest, partly because of unavailability of sub-municipal data and partly because Cluj Metropolitan Area itself is 1,538 km2.
 FC Piraeus - Provisional identification The Urban Regeneration Areas have been identified in Fig. 16.
-Indicator data is only available at municipal level, however some data could be provided for the two districts containing the possible Urban Regeneration Areas: District C' (1.77 km2) and District E' (2.69 km2).
+Indicator data is only available at municipal level; however, some data could be provided for the two districts containing the possible Urban Regeneration Areas: District C' (1.77 km2) and District E' (2.69 km2).
 FC Zenica - Provisional identification The Urban Regeneration Area has been delineated in this stage as a 0.34 km2 area containing the Kamberovića field and the Bosna riverbanks in the central part of the city.
 Due to lack of sub-municipal data, it was not possible to use an area for the two-level analysis - all indicator collection and SWOT analysis are conducted at city level.